MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Scopes.md

 ```

 This example shows that changes to the value of a variable in the script scope
-do not affect the value of that variable in the parent scope.
+does not affect the variable`s value in the parent scope.

 ### Example 2: View a Variable Value in Different Scopes